azurecitadel/azurecitadel.github.io/labs/terraformingAKS.md

 * Shared remote state with locking, backed off to Azure Storage
 * Shared identity using MSI and RBAC

-There is also an Azure Docs page at <https://aka.ms/aztfdoc> which covers how to access and configure the Terraform VM.

 --------------

 ### SETUP: Spin up a Terraform VM